 If you were to Google this question (and I did for research purposes), you will get results ranging from anything above 300 to “the longer the better” (over 2000 if you can).
 And each of these experts has very good reasons for their answers.
 Their results are well researched and they have tons of data to prove their point.
 Here are the results of my research.

 |Never more than 600 words||http://thewritepractice.com/blog-post-length/|

 So, is there an ideal length for a blog post?
 The short answer is: not really.

 Here’s how I have come to that conclusion.
 There is no real ideal length because people are different.
-Every blog’s audience is different.
-What works for a tech blog is not going to work for a financial blog and a lifestyle blog will be different again.
+Each blog has a different audience.
+What works for a tech blog is not going to work for a financial blog, and a lifestyle blog will be different again.
 And this means there is a different ideal length for a blog post for each genre and for each audience type.